 By capturing a child’s interest and imagination from an early age, story time helps them to discover that libraries and literacy can be an enjoyable and valued part of their lives.
 Young children, who participate in story time, become regular library users and begin to develop the early education, communication and social skills which are essential aspects of long-term literacy and reading comprehension.

 Colusa, Thursdays, 6:30-7:15pm

 The 30-minute story time is followed by a 15-minute craft activity.
 No reservation is required, families of all ages and sizes are invited to participate.

 Cuentos en Español

-El miércoles por la mañana, de 11:45 12:15, niños 0-5 años de edad están invitados a escuchar un cuento en español.
+El miércoles por la mañana, de 11:30 am a 12:00 am, niños 0-5 años de edad están invitados a escuchar un cuento en español.
 Treinta minutos programa sigue First 5 California hablar, leer, cantar de modelo, e incluye una canción, la historia y la actividad de aprendizaje para mejorar las Aptitudes de aprendizaje temprano.
 Para obtener más información, póngase en contacto con bibliotecario Lupe Ramos niños.

 CHILDREN'S PROGRAMS- ANNUAL & SEMI-ANNUAL